William-King977/eng84_devops_intro_vagrant/README.md

 The above command saves the environment variable at the end of the `~/.bashrc` file.

 # NGINX
-NGINX is open source software for web servering, revserse proxying, caching, and more.
+NGINX is open source software for web serving, reverse proxying, caching, and more.
 It started out as a web server designed for maximum performance and stability.

 In addition to its HTTP server capabilities, it can also function as a proxy server for email and a reverse proxy, and load balancer for HTTP, TCP and UDP servers.